zenmumbler/mousemaze/README.md

 character stops at every intersection; no more missed turns.
 I had about 10 hours total, one evening and part of the next morning as they were leaving, so I treated it as a very short game jam.
-She was happy, I got a hug and all was good.
+She was happy, I got a hug and all was well.

 All the images were taken directly from image searches, except that I made the mouse in the winning image look like it was at peace by closing its